umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 The [BaseKeeper](https://github.com/cosmos/cosmos-sdk/blob/v0.44.0/x/bank/spec/02_keepers.md) of the Cosmos `Banking` module comes with the following capabilities:
 > The base keeper provides full-permission access: the ability to arbitrary modify any account's balance and mint or burn coins.

-Note that `BaseKeeper` also has functions which read the total coins of each asset type on all accounts on the chain, and can read individual account balances using its embedded `ViewKeeper`.
+Note that `BaseKeeper` also has functions which read the total coins of each asset type in circulation on the chain, and can also read individual account balances using its embedded `ViewKeeper`.

 ## Detailed Design

 The Asset Facility will have the capability to mint and burn uTokens (but not their corresponding original asset types).
-It will have access to a whitelist of said asset and uToken types.
+It will have access to an allow-list of said asset and uToken types.

-The Asset Facility will possess a `Module Account` to store original assets, and that module account should be forbidden from being the recipient of transactions except those intended by the module.
-See the warning on [this page](https://docs.cosmos.network/master/modules/bank/)
+The Asset Facility will possess a `Module Account` to store original assets, and that module account should be forbidden from being the recipient of transactions except those intended by the module (see the warning on [this page](https://docs.cosmos.network/master/modules/bank/).)

 The Asset Facility should harness the Cosmos `banking` module's `BaseKeeper` for the following capabilities
-- Read the supply (chain-wide) of a given coin
+- Read the supply (chain-wide) of a given coin (both base assets and uTokens)
-- Send coins from module to account (and vice versa)
+- Send coins (both base assets and uTokens) from module account to user account (and vice versa)
-- Mint coins
+- Mint uTokens
-- Burn coins
+- Burn uTokens
-- `SendKeeper`: Use BlockedAddr feature to guard against unexpected transfers to module accounts
+- `SendKeeper`: Use BlockedAddr feature to guard against unexpected transfers to module account(s)
 - `ViewKeeper`: Read individual account balances

 ### Basic Message Types